 Recognizing that companies are increasingly seeking to relocate and invest in vibrant, walkable downtowns in an effort to attract and retain a talented workforce, the State launched a second round of the Downtown Revitalization Initiative (DRI), a $100 million effort to improve the vitality of urban centers across New York State.

 Launched in 2016, the $100 million initiative resulted in identification by the ten Regional Economic Development Councils (REDCs) of one community in each region to participate in the DRI.
 Ten more communities were identified in 2017 (DRI Two), again in 2018 (DRI Three), and once again in 2019 (DRI Four).
 Each year, the State facilitated a community planning process that resulted in a Strategic Investment Plan for each community.

 To fully leverage the impact of the DRI, Local Planning Committees identified projects that totaled in excess of the available DRI funds to ensure a continued pipeline of projects ready for funding within the community.
-The Governor will soon announce the projects that will receive implementation funding through the third round of the Downtown Revitalization Initiative.
+The Governor will soon announce the projects that will receive implementation funding through the fourth round of the Downtown Revitalization Initiative.

 Communities Selected in Round Four of the DRI were:

 Finger Lakes - Seneca Falls

 Mohawk Valley - Utica

 New York City - Staten Island

 North Country - Potsdam

 Southern Tier - Hornell